Home » MANUEL ANTONIO NATIONAL PARK COSTA RICA TIPS

 Best month to visit Manuel Antonio National Park

-Manuel Antonio National Park is a great destination to visit year round, however the dry season is from December to March.
+Manuel Antonio National Park is a great destination to visit year round, however the dry season on the Caribbean side is from December to March.
 You can expect tourism to be at its peak in these months, so arrive as early as possible.
 The rainy season, or so called green season in Manuel Antonio goes from April to November.
 However, due to the tropical climate is can also rain in Manuel Antonio during the dry season.

 The worst month to go to Manuel Antonio National Park is around September as this is the month with usually the most rain.
 With rain the animals look for shelter, so it will be quite difficult to spot them.
 Also the experience of the tropical beaches in Manuel Antonio National Park will be much different.